The IET and the micro:bit

 Because the device is suitable for use by across the curriculum, across the age spectrum and for the hobbyist community, the micro:bit is available to purchase from various educational suppliers.
 There is a complete package of technical and educational support being provided by the Micro:bit Foundation www.microbit.org

 Several suppliers are offering project kits, accessories and sensors for science experiments.
 The Micro:bit Foundation and its partners is providing a comprehensive range of curriculum-linked teaching resources to support the use of micro:bit in the classroom including Schemes of Work, lesson activities, project ideas, tutorials, quick start guides and teacher training.

-With the UK facing a significant skills shortage, and an extra 1.4m digital professionals needed over the next five years, Make it Digital is a national campaign to inspire a new generation of coders and programmers.
+With the UK facing a significant skills shortage, and an extra 1.4m digital professionals needed over the next five years, in 2015 the BBC started 'Make it Digital' - a national campaign to inspire a new generation of coders and programmers.